Work

 Burdens

 We all carry burdens.
 They shape our lives to a degree.
 And they make who we are more interesting and complex, and that’s not necessarily a bad thing.
-I think this body of work, while still an exploration of self, is influenced by global tensions and the resulting strain on society as a whole.
+I think this body of work, which is about the human condition through the lens of my experiences, is further influenced by global tensions and the resulting strain on society as a whole.
 While I live in a sheltered, safe little corner of the world, what’s happening elsewhere cannot be totally ignored.